mongodb/docs/source/reference/commands.rst

 .. dbcommand:: resync

-   The :dbcommand:`resync` command forces an out-of-date slave :option:`mongod` instance to re-synchronize itself.
+   The :dbcommand:`resync` command forces an out-of-date slave :program:`mongod` instance to re-synchronize itself.
 Note that this command is relevent to master-slave replication only.
 It does no apply to replica sets.